-There will be two exams evenly spread out over the semester.
-Each exam will be worth 20% of the overall grade.
+There will be one exam worth 45% of the overall grade.
 If you are an in-class student, you must take the exams in class; for remote students, you can either come take it in class, or you can take the exam at an official testing center in a proctored environment.
-The exams will be individual, but students will be allowed to use their textbooks and any notes they have (on paper).
-No electronic devices such as phones, eReaders, tables, or laptops will be allowed.
-Simple calculators can be used.
-The exams will have the following schedule:
+The exams will be individual.
+Students WILL NOT BE ALLOWED to use any material on the exam, such as textbooks, slides, notes, electronic devices (e.g. phones, eReaders, tablets, or laptops).
+The exam date, time, and location will be announced once the university has scheduled the final exams during the official final exam week between April 30th and May 4th 2018.
+THERE WILL BE NO MAKEUP EXAMS.